AadityaPanda/UserRegistration/README.md

 ﻿# USER REGISTRATION APP

 This is a Node.js-based user registration application that allows users to sign up, receive email verification, and log in.
 It includes user registration functionality with email verification using Nodemailer for sending verification emails.
+Additionally, the application features an **Admin Dashboard**, where administrators can manage user accounts.
+The admin can:

+1. Create new user accounts.
+2. Edit existing user details.
+3. Delete user accounts.
+4. Activate or Deactivate user accounts based on their status.

+The application ensures secure user management and provides a seamless experience for both regular users and administrators.

 ## 📋 Table of Contents